List of Launch Services Program launches

 The launch history of NASA's Launch Services Program (LSP) since the program formed in 1998 at Kennedy Space Center.
 The launch of NASA robotic missions occurred from a number of launch sites on a variety of rockets.
 After the list of launches are descriptions of select historic LSP missions.

+The official list is available on the NASA website at LSP Primary Launches Archive.
+It does not include advisory or VADR missions included below.

 Launch history

 The table below is a complete history of the NASA robotic spacecraft launched by the Launch Services Program.
 The dates are relative to the launch site and may not match the UTC date.